EMI regulations in Europe

 Licensing requirements

-• Authorised capital: The minimum amount of authorised capital for the establishment of electronic money is EUR 350,000.
+• Authorized capital: The minimum amount of authorized capital for the establishment of electronic money is EUR 350,000.

-• Management structure: Evidence of an adequate management structure and leadership experience capable of ensuring the healthy and efficient operation of the institution.
+• Organization Structure: Proof of adequate organization structure and management experience that would be able to ensure the proper and efficient functioning of the institution.

 Application and review process

-• Application: The application for a licence, including all required documents and information, is submitted to the Central Bank of Cyprus.
+• Application: The license application, together with all the supporting documentation and information, shall be submitted to the Central Bank of Cyprus.

-Obtaining an e-money institution licence in Cyprus requires careful preparation and strict compliance with regulatory requirements.
-Cyprus offers a favourable legal and tax environment for fintech companies, as well as access to the European Union market, making it an attractive choice for many international e-money players.
-Companies seeking to capitalise on these opportunities should pay particular attention to preparing for the licensing process in order to successfully enter the financial sector in Cyprus.
+Obtaining an e-money institution license in Cyprus is definitely a case of careful preparation and compliance with relevant regulatory requirements.
+Offering one of the most friendly legal and tax environments for Fintech, together with access to the European Union market, Cyprus is a choice which is hard to pass for many international e-money players.
+Companies looking to capitalize on such opportunities should pay due attention to preparation for the licensing process with a view to successfully entering the financial sector in Cyprus.

 EMI regulations in Poland